Gurmukhi: Colonial period

+Christian missionary organisations, such as the Serampore Mission Press and especially the Ludhiana Mission Press, adopted the script in their works and were active in publishing Gurmukhi translations, grammars, and dictionaries.
 The first natively produced grammars of the Punjabi language were written in the 1860s in Gurmukhi.
-The Singh Sabha Movement of the late 19th century, a movement to revitalize Sikh institutions which had declined during colonial rule after the fall of the Sikh Empire, also advocated for the usage of the Gurmukhi script for mass media, with print media publications and Punjabi-language newspapers established in the 1880s.
+The Singh Sabha movement of the late 19th century, a movement to revitalize Sikh institutions which had declined during colonial rule after the fall of the Sikh Empire, also advocated for the usage of the Gurmukhi script for mass media, with print media publications and Punjabi-language newspapers established in the 1880s.
+In 1882, the Lahore Singh Sabha petitioned Charles Aitchison, Governor of Punjab, to adopt Gurmukhi as a medium of instruction in school, at least for Sikhs.
+However, the proposal was declined.
+In 1895, Gurmukhi was adopted as a school script for Punjabi at the first-grade level at an Amritsari school for the medium of instruction.
+The Oriental College, Lahore offered Punjabi courses in Romanisation and Gurmukhi in Vidwan, Budhiman, and Gyani.

 Modern times

+India

 Official recognition of Gurmukhī was made a prerequisite by the Akali Dal for political partnership in the 1940s leading up to the 1947 partition, including in failed talks with the Muslim League.
 Later in the 1960s, after the struggle of the Punjabi Suba movement, the script was given the authority as the official state script of the Punjab, India, where it is used in all spheres of culture, arts, education, and administration, with a firmly established common and secular character, and is now the standard writing script for the Punjabi language in India.
+It was adopted as the official script on 18 April 1968.
+The Panjab Official Language Act of 1967 made Panjabi, written in Gurmukhi script, as Punjab state's official language, mandating all legislative documents to be published in Panjabi within the state.

 With technological advances introduced in the 1970s, including the computer and the offset press, Gurmukhī usage would flourish in news media.
 It is one of the official scripts of the Indian Republic, and is currently the 14th most used script in the world.
+In recent years, Gurmukhi has been influenced by English punctuation, such as the usage of full-stops to mark the end of sentences rather than the traditional dandi.